-*Leaders meaning: you don't have to be a coach or healer.
-If your work is service-based and facilitates any kind of transformation for people, businesses or communities, this is for you!
+*leaders meaning: you don't have to be (or call yourself) a coach or healer.
+If your work is service-based and facilitates any kind of transformation for people, businesses or communities, this program might be for you!

 "If you have come to help me, you are wasting your time.
 If you have come because your liberation is bound up with mine, then let us work together."

 – an Aboriginal activist group in the 1970s

 Hearing this for the first time changed me.